artefactual-labs/am-do-2-atom-do/README.md

 * [Notes](#notes)

 # Background
 Prior to release 2.7, digital object metadata dislay in AtoM was confusing.
-It was not clear which file representation the presented information is referring to.
-This is particularly true if the digital object was uploaded from Archivematica and therefore may have an original format and preservation copy in Archivematica as well as a "master", "reference" and "thumbnail" representation in AtoM.
+It was not clear which file representation the information was referring to.
+This was particularly true if the digital object was uploaded from Archivematica and therefore may have had an original format and preservation copy in Archivematica as well as a "master", "reference" and "thumbnail" representation in AtoM.

 <img width="1180" alt="AtoM3 6-dip-upload" src="images/legacy_do.png">